Filigee/unity_snek_platformer/README.md

 Many times throughout development I had to come back to certain stats and mechanics and tweak them as they were affecting the experience of the game.

 <strong>Final Testing and Publishing:</strong><br>
-I then published the game on Github using WebGL and had a few friends test it out, which was a great experience!
+I then built the game using WebGL and published it on Github pages, a few friends then tested it out and really seemed to enjoy it!

 ## Optimizations